ngs-mstb/micgent/README.md

 When specifying path to the data subdirectory in the NGS-MSTB `Generate Manifest...` Galaxy tool, the **path should be given as relative to the fixed root path `/seqstore` inside the container**.

-This is easier to demonstrate through this **key** example:
+This is easier to demonstrate through this **key example**:

-Let us assume that on your host machine the FASTQ files are located under a subdirectory `/path/to/seqstore/reads/my_sequencing_run1`, and their names end in `.fastq.gz` Then, in the `Generate Manifest...` tool, you would supply:
+Let us assume that on your host machine a batch of FASTQ files that you want to assemble is located under a subdirectory `/path/to/seqstore/reads/my_sequencing_run1`, and their names end in `.fastq.gz`.
+You bind-mounted your entire read store with a Docker parameter `-v "/path/to/seqstore/reads":"/seqstore/data"`.
+Then, in the `Generate Manifest...` tool, you should supply: `data/my_sequencing_run1/*.fastq.gz`.
-`data/my_sequencing_run1/*.fastq.gz`.

 NGS-MSTB restricts the allowed files paths to be relative to the `/seqstore` root